Székely autonomy movement: Events

 A Székely Land-based organization, the Szekler National Council held a peaceful demonstration in Odorheiu Secuiesc on March 15, 2006, in favor of autonomy where 4,000 to 10,000 people took part.
 Five days before this, President Traian Băsescu met with Jenő Szász (the mayor of Odorheiu Secuiesc and president of the Hungarian Civic Union), who assured the President of the peaceful character of the March 15 ceremonies, and also briefly presented the UCM's vision on autonomy.
 On March 16, Băsescu visited the town and met with local and county officials.
 Băsescu declared that the Romanian administrative system should be more decentralized, but only in a symmetrical way, with no more autonomy given to the Székely Land than to any other region in Romania.

 On February 12, 2007, Hungarian President László Sólyom visited Romania and met with Băsescu.
 The discussions included the controversial topics of minority rights and autonomy.
 Băsescu pointed out that the situation of the Székely in Romania is in full compliance with the standards of the European Union.
 He also mentioned that a referendum for territorial autonomy would be illegal, and characterized the Székely initiative not as a test of the public opinion, but as a test of Romanian laws.
 Romania's Interior Ministry has said that organizing an informal poll is not illegal.

 On 10 March 2013, thousands gathered to demonstrate for Székely autonomy.
 László Tőkés also participated on the march.
 The protest was performed in the Székely Freedom Day (Székely szabadság napja).
 This holiday had been established earlier on 6 January 2012 by the Szekler National Council.

 In Autumn 2013, the "Great Székely's March for Autonomy" was held with thousands of people forming a 53 km long human chain in Székely Land.

 On 10 March 2014, again on the Székely Freedom Day, thousands demonstrated for Székely autonomy in Târgu Mureș.

-On 2015, the Székely Autonomy Day was declared.
+In 2015, the Székely Autonomy Day was declared.
 It started being celebrated every last Sunday of October in 2016.

 In December 2019, two deputies of the Democratic Alliance of Hungarians submitted a draft legislation favoring the autonomy of Székely Land.
 It was tacitly adopted by the Chamber of Deputies (the lower house of the Parliament of Romania), where the Social Democratic Party (PSD) held most seats, on 28 April 2020.
 After the draft bill exceeded the 45-day deadline for debate, it was automatically adopted.
 However, Romanian President Klaus Iohannis criticized the adoption of the draft on April 29 in a television speech in which he stated "as we ... fight the coronavirus pandemic, ... the PSD ... fights in the secret offices of parliament to give Transylvania to the Hungarians".
 He also used the Hungarian language in a mocking manner: "Bună ziua ("good day" in Romanian), dear Romanians; jó napot kívánok ("good day" in Hungarian), PSD".
 The same day, the Senate rejected the draft bill.